How to Become Deputy Sheriff

 A Deputy Sheriff works for the Sheriff's Department overseen by a head Sheriff or High Sheriff.
 Each county has its own department.

-The Sheriff's Department has court duties such as working corrections in the county jail, providing courtroom security and prisoner transport, serving warrants, and serving due process, whereas police officers generally do not.
+Many Deputy Sheriffs work in the field, responding to 911 calls, assisting in disputes, or regulating traffic.
+The Sheriff's Department also has court duties such as working corrections in the county jail, providing courtroom security and prisoner transport, serving warrants, and serving due process, whereas police officers generally do not.

 Duties of the deputy sheriff may include: